• Skip to primary navigation

 ingredients for tofu sisig

-Heat a nonstick pan over medium heat, add ½ cup of vegetable oil until it heats up, fry your tofu until all its sides turn golden brown:
+Heat a nonstick pan or skillet over medium heat, add ½ cup of vegetable oil until it heats up, fry your tofu until all its sides turn golden brown:

 frying tofu cubes for tofu sisig recipe